Trainee information pack

 Generally, the period of recognised training is intended to be where you work with and alongside solicitors and other legal personnel, in most cases for the first time outside of a classroom.
 It is a time for you to develop your social and interpersonal skills, and suggest solutions to problems, even if you are not certain they are correct.
 Most importantly, if you make a mistake, you should admit it, and face up to any consequences.

-Application for admission to the roll of solicitors, first practising certificate and membership of the Law Society
+Pre-admission screening, application for admission to the roll of solicitors and for a first practising certificate

-Approximately eight weeks before the expected completion of your period of recognised training, you will receive an application for admission form.
-You can use this form to apply:
+Six weeks before the end of your training, you will receive an application for admission and for a first practising certificate (AD1 form).

 You and your training principal must also certify that there are no circumstances that may affect your character and suitability to become a solicitor, such as criminal convictions.